-Slack is a great way to coordinate.
+Slack is a great way to coordinate your team and work.
 It can also be a great place to get information about your business in realtime—if you set up the right automations.

 Find out when a new lead comes in

 Does your business run on leads?
 Then you know how essential it is to respond quickly.
-Slack is an app you probably already have open, so it's a great place to send alerts about new leads.
+Slack is an app you probably keep open all the time, so it's a great place to send alerts about new leads.
 Here are a few templates for doing just that, notifying you and your team when would-be customers fill out a contact form on Facebook and other sites.

 Set these up and your team will see the leads as they come in, without having to manually check yet another app.
-They can discuss who will respond right in Slack, meaning there's no ambiguity about who is responding.
+They can discuss who will respond right in Slack, meaning there's no ambiguity when it comes to client communication.

 Note that you can also do this with Google Sheets, seeing a notification every time a new row is added.
 This is a great way to track leads and a lot more.